 What if their dad’s diabetes was actually an early symptom of his pancreatic cancer?

 Now imagine their shock when, months later, they read a PanCAN newsletter describing Dr. Anirban Maitra’s research project investigating that very connection between a new diabetes diagnosis and pancreatic cancer.

 The brothers reached out to PanCAN’s founder, Pamela Acosta Marquardt, to learn more.
 They had developed a relationship years before and remained close.
 Pam welcomed them to donate toward Dr. Maitra’s research grant.

 Then she said, “If you can raise enough to fund the entire grant within two years, we’ll name it after your dad.”

 That’s all the brothers needed to hear.
 They knew they had to do it, even if they didn’t have the $200,000 themselves.
 And that’s how it all began.

 Over that two-year period, Tom and Jon’s family, friends and colleagues rallied around to raise money to fund the grant.
 They followed Dr. Maitra on social media, created dedicated Facebook and Twitter accounts to promote the crowdfunding, and posted updates and photos of the lab team and their progress.
 Jon even traveled to Dr. Maitra’s lab at MD Anderson in Houston to create videos of the doctor and his team to share on social media.

 People were excited to help, contributing anywhere from ten dollars to $10,000.
 Little by little, it all added up.

 Tom said, “It seemed like a crazy idea at first, and it did take a long time, but it worked.
-In two years, we raised the entire $200,000 for the “2014 Innovative Grant in Memory of Robert Aronson.”
+At the end of 2017, we raised the entire $200,000 for the “2014 Innovative Grant in Memory of Robert Aronson.”